Back up files and directories - security policy setting

 - Not Defined

-- If you are using backup software that runs under specific service accounts, only these accounts (and not the IT staff) should have the Back up files and directories user right.
+- If your backup software runs under specific service accounts, only these accounts (and not the IT staff) should have the user right to back up files and directories.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment